• Skip to main content

 To prevent rust stains from forming on your knives or utensils make sure you wash them as soon as you are done using them.
 Certain foods left on them can cause rust to form.

-Also, make sure that you remove them dishwasher right away and dry them with a towel.
+Also, make sure that you remove them from the dishwasher right away and dry them with a towel.
 Letting your utensils air dry can let rust spots form.

 So, if you are dealing with rust stains on your utensils try out this fantastic DIY rust remover to get your knives shiny once more.